Dundas Ontario, the historic valley town, has much to offer daytrippers in search of the small town Ontario experience.

 Ever wondered what life was like in a small Ontario town 50 or even 100 years ago?
 Wished you had a time machine so you could go back and see?
 Well, stop wishing, and just take a drive to Dundas.
 That's what I do when the nostalgia bug hits me.

-Dundas is only a few minutes away from Hamilton Ontario, or just 70 km southwest of Toronto.
-That makes it an easy daytrip from pretty much anywhere in Southern Ontario.
+Dundas is 70 km southwest of Toronto.
+That makes it an easy day trip from pretty much anywhere in Southern Ontario.

 Dundas' population is roughly 25,000 and its "downtown" consists of about ten blocks of King Street and a couple of side streets here and there.
 You could walk the whole area in about 10 minutes and even take in some of the surrounding residential district with its gorgeous old Victorian mansions.
 But you'll want to spend much more time here to enjoy your journey.
 Plan at least half a day to explore the neat boutiques, great old architecture, gourmet food stores, the old town museum, the art gallery and, if you still have time, the great natural surroundings on the borders of what is still called The Valley Town.